Rebecca Dalton

 Rebecca "Becky" Dalton is a Canadian actress known for her roles in the TV series Good Witch and Spun Out.

 Early life

 Dalton attended Oakville Trafalgar High School and St. Mildred's-Lightbourn School, and after graduating in 2006, travelled through South East Asia for five months, visiting Cambodia, Hong Kong, Thailand and Vietnam.
 On her return to Canada, she enrolled at Ryerson University in Toronto.

 Personal life

-In July 2018, Dalton became engaged to IndyCar-driver James Hinchcliffe, with whom she attended his high school prom in 2004.
+In July 2018, Dalton became engaged to former IndyCar-driver James Hinchcliffe, with whom she attended his high school prom in 2004.
 On 3 August 2019, Dalton and Hinchcliffe were married at the Muskoka Bay Club Resort in Gravenhurst, Ontario.

 Career

 In 2010, Dalton made her on-screen appearance in an episode of the Canadian-American TV series Unnatural History in the role of Sally.
 In the same year she was also cast in the Canadian TV movie My Babysitter's a Vampire in the role of Della ('Popcorn Lady').

 In 2013, Dalton was cast as Stephanie Lyons, one of the leading roles in the Canadian TV series Spun Out.

 In 2015, Dalton was cast to replace Ashley Leggat in the recurring role of Tara for season two of the Hallmark Channel's series Good Witch, a role she reprised in subsequent seasons.
 In the same year she was also cast in the role of Katie Littleton in the 2016 TV movie Total Frat Party.

 Dalton has also appeared in a number of Canadian TV movies, including RockyRoad (2014), A Perfect Christmas (2016), Christmas Wedding Planner, (2017) and The Dog Lover's Guide to Dating (2023).